 Establishing a business can be a challenge and yet maintaining a well developed business can be a more daunting task.
-Foremost in most face-to-face retail businesses is the issue of position.
+Foremost in face-to-face retail businesses it comes down to having a premises or shopfront.
 Invariably, this will involve the tenant considering a lease.

 A written lease will help:

 Stability and protection are important for the tenant.
 This will enable the business to continue at those premises for the duration of the lease and any further options.
 Consequently, the business can grow and develop goodwill.
 A stable lease will avoid the costs of removal and re-installation of plant and equipment.
 The tenant can rely on the lease to operate its business without fear of unforeseen eviction or unwarranted termination by the landlord.

 Further option terms are advantageous for the tenant.
 The tenant would have the right to continue operating its business at the same premises and, therefore, maintain its goodwill.
 Any option should be properly exercised in writing and accepted by the landlord.
 If the business is not as successful at those premises as anticipated, the tenant may choose not to exercise an option or to renew the lease.
 No costs would be payable to surrender the lease at the end of the term.

 It is advantageous to have a written lease of a long duration composed of multiple options.
 Rent is primarily based on floor area for that location.
 The type of business and its goodwill can also have a bearing on the rent assessment.
 The method of rent increase each year during the term of the lease, during any further term and at the commencement of the further terms should be considered very carefully.
 The methodology cannot usually be changed later.
 A business may endure through good and poor economic climates.
 The parties to a lease cannot change the rent review mechanism depending upon the economic climate.
 These are matters of negotiation and can make all the difference as to whether a business will be successful and for the premises to be continued to be let.